bpbond/R-data-picarro/R-data-picarro.md

 Computing on columns
 ========================================================

 ...or more complex.
-For example, for [Picarro](http://www.picarro.com/products_solutions/trace_gas_analyzers/co_co2_ch4_h2o) data comes with multiplexer valve numbers (i.e., in an experiment, the multiplexer automatically switches between valves).
+For example, the [Picarro](http://www.picarro.com/products_solutions/trace_gas_analyzers/co_co2_ch4_h2o) gas analyzer produces data with multiplexer valve numbers (i.e., in an experiment, the multiplexer automatically switches between valves).
 Whenever the valve number changes, we want to assign a new sample number.

 ```r